rhythm2611/medical-store/README.md

 Run `npm run staging` for a staging server.
 Navigate to `http://localhost:5200/`.
 You can see all changes on that url.
 This settings will connect with staging backend setting.

-## Deploy all Changes in prod mode directly
+## Deploy all changes in production server

-Run `npm run deploy:gh` for a dev server.
+Run `npm run deploy:gh` for a production server.
 Navigate to `https://rhythm2611.github.io/medical-store`.
 You can see all changes on that url